flrahe/AMI-Display/Readme.md

 ## Setup
 This project is a PlatformIO project in VSCode.
 "Just" clone or download this repository and open it in VSCode with PlatformIO plugin installed.
 This hopefully installs all needed libraries and frameworks.

-There are three profiles defined in [platform.ini](platform.ini) which contain most configuration for the three devices
+There are three profiles defined in [platformio.ini](platformio.ini) which contain most configuration for the three devices
 - Core
 - Core2
 - CoreS3.